Thirdpresence-Open/thirdpresence-ad-sdk-android/README.md

 # Thirdpresence Ad SDK For Android

-Thirdpresence Ad SDK is based on WebView and Thirdpresence HTML5 player.
+Thirdpresence Ad SDK is based on a WebView and the Thirdpresence HTML5 player.

-It provides VideoInterstitial ad unit implementation
+It provides a VideoInterstitial ad unit implementation

 ## Minimum requirements

 - Android Studio
 - Android API level 15 (Android 4.0.3)
-- Googl Play Services 8.0.4 (see http://developer.android.com/google/play-services/setup.html)
+- Google Play Services 8.0.4 (optional)
+    - used for getting Google Advertising ID
+    - for more information, see http://developer.android.com/google/play-services/setup.html)

 ## Integration to an application